Opinion | Our covid-19 polarization will only get worse. We need to find a balance.

 Such overwrought language is counterproductive and can only erode trust.
 My daughter is the oldest of my four children, and she has always had a nurturing spirit.
 With three younger brothers, she was often both sister and second mom to them through the years.
 She and her husband are parents to two daughters, and she has spent two decades as an elementary school teacher.
 When the coronavirus came along, she worried about her grandparents — my parents — who are both well into their 80s.
 She ran errands for them, urged them to stay home and checked on them every day.
 She tried to keep them in a safe bubble.

 But as she recounted this month in a Facebook post, “My grandpa finally sat me down and told me that he would not live in fear.
 He would not isolate or social distance or wear a mask when he did not need to.
 He understands that the simple flu could take him out.
 He understands that a car accident could take him out.
 He wants to live his life and he completely changed my mind about things.
-I will not live in fear. … I know who ultimately holds my fate in His hand.”
+I will not live in fear. … I know who ultimately holds my fate in His hands.”

 Social media is filled with tragic stories of elderly Americans passing away after weeks or months in isolation, with no physical contact from family or friends.
 One friend this week posted a picture of her elderly mom, who is in a nursing home.
 “She just recovered from Covid,” she wrote.
 “I haven’t hugged her for 9 months.”